As tourists move in, Italians are squeezed out on holiday island of Capri

 “The government needs to encourage homeowners to offer long-term rents.
 What we lack is anyone trying to resolve these problems,” he said.

-But mayor Lembo did not expect the authorities to intervene.
-"It is unfortunate, but this is the market economy at work."
+But Mr Lembo did not expect the authorities to intervene.
+“It is unfortunate, but this is the market economy at work.”

 Vacation rental platform Airbnb lists more than 500 properties on Capri against around 110 in 2016.
 This is just the tip of the iceberg, with local families renting out their properties during the summer months on unregulated portals.

-"This short-term rental market is chaotic.
-There are no controls," said Lembo.
+“This short-term rental market is chaotic.
+There are no controls,” said Mr Lembo.

-The end of the COVID pandemic has seen tourism surge across Europe as global travellers seek to make up for lost time.
+The end of the Covid-19 pandemic has seen tourism surge across Europe as global travellers seek to make up for lost time.

 Italy had near record overnight stays in 2023, according to data collated by the Florence centre of tourism studies, and was the 5th most visited country in the world in 2023, with tourists drawn to its quaint villages and culture-rich cities.